ArturoRoedell/FileUtilitiesXT/README.md

-### Read write Json files and text files with ease
+### Read write Json files and text files with ease Version 1.0.0.1

 This is a small simple c# library to make to make working wih json files a  bit easier to work with.
 Also reduces the lines of code to read and write custom files text csv etc.